If any of these policies are in conflict with any other VATSIM policy, please notify VATCAR1/2

 Instructors are persons who are prepared to dedicate time and effort passing the gained knowledge and experience to the others, most notably to local FIRs Mentors and Trainers.

-5. Must not have any serious bad history in VATSIM/VATCAR.
+- Must not have any serious disciplinary history within VATSIM & VATCAR.

-9. Must have passed the VATCAR Instructor Examination.
+- Must have successfully completed the VATCAR Instructor Course & passed the VATCAR Instructor Examination.
 (Temporally stopped.
 Contact VATCAR1/2/3 for more info)

 An INS candidate that has held a I1 or I3 rating within VATCAR in the previous 36 calendar months (3 years) can, however, be asked to take the VATCAR INS Exam in order to be granted the I1 rating if the recommending FIR Chief wishes to see the candidate undergo a “refresher” (the VATCAR INS Exam), or if the FIR Chief or VATCAR1/2 or VATCAR3 does not approve of foregoing the exam with that candidate.